spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/reactivity/key-concepts-of-reactivity.md

 Oryx has a standardized library of web components and uses [Lit](https://lit.dev) to develop those components.
 Lit can update only the mutable parts of the components, and maintains the static parts unchanged.
 This results in a highly efficient rendering performance.

-Oryx offers the `@asyncState` decorator for Lit components, which simplifies the use of reactive streams and reduces code complexity.
+Oryx offers signals implementation and @signalAware decorator for Lit components, which simplifies the use of reactive streams and reduces code complexity.
 However, if you are integrating Oryx into a different web framework, use the reactive patterns of that particular framework.

 ## Next steps